Program FAQs

 I have a dog already.
 Can you train him to be my service dog?

-No. The job of a service dog is not an easy one.
-It takes a very special dog to succeed; most do not.
-We raise and train only pre-screened 8-12 week old puppies who have been bred by, donated to, or purchased by Hero Dogs.
+No. We raise and train only pre-screened 8-12 week old puppies who have been bred by, donated to, or purchased by Hero Dogs.

 If I apply for a Hero Dog and am not accepted, can I re-apply?